 A few minutes later, Tommy was slightly out of breath and malfunctioning Tyrannodrones lay around him.
 He blinked and nearly missed the green light that sucked them up.

-What the heck?
+What the Hell?
 Never mind.
-I hope Conner, Ethan, and Kira are alright.
+I really hope Conner, Ethan, and Kira are alright.

 He jogged through the woods and found them together a little ways in.